-Transferring students are due to complete their studies in 2019-20 and 2020-21, and we will continue to monitor our support for these cohorts until the point of completion.
+Transferring students completed their studies in 2020 and 2021, and we continued to monitor our support for these cohorts until the point of completion.

 2.2.3.
 Consolidating the delivery of all our courses at our main Durham campus means that there is no risk of further Campus closure.
 The closure has also provided us with significant experience in ensuring student interests are protected, and continuation of study preserved, when undergoing major change.
 That experience has informed the development of this Student Protection Plan, and our Student Compensation Policy (Continuation of Study).